sengkiq/Android-MVP-Boilerplate/README.md

 # Android-MVP-Boilerplate
 Create a boiler plate for starting up my projects without having to recreate the same project over and over thought I'd share it with you guys.

-Right now it's in it's first stages will be improving upon it as time goes hope you guys find it useful :)

 Libraries used:
 - Support Libraries
 - Design Libraries